rumors/handbook/operations/hiring-onboarding.md

 ## Hiring

 We don’t hire often, and we strongly favor a good cultural fit over a particular list of skills or qualifications.
-When someone new comes in for an interview, we have a casual conversation using this as a guide for what to talk about and how.
+When someone new comes in for an interview, we have a casual group conversation using this as a guide for what to talk about and how.

 ### Best practices